zapisyvaemsyananogotochki/devops/README.md

-# This repository for my homework amd any to Andersen DevOps course.
+# This repository for my homework and any to Andersen DevOps course.